MirusUmbra/fisheye-undistorting/README.md

 I already have wrote functions including undistorting from image data, video data and stream.

 no opencv version :
-==
+-
 By following Paul's web, first you'd better consider every pixels with polar coordinates and sphere coordinates,
 using length and angle to describe pixels, then you can easily calculate whole projection.
-To undistorting,
+To undistort,
 all you need to do is to make every coordinates on hemisphere map to the new plane - your output plane.</br>
 ![projection](https://github.com/MirusUmbra/Display-data/raw/master/fisheye/projection.png)</br>
 We can easily knowing what we actually want is phi and distance to the center of one point, using similar